twreporter/between-you-and-me/book-club/the-design-sprint-meetup.md

-## Notes in The Design Sprint Meetup
+## Notes in the Design Sprint Meetup

 ### The Design Sprint
 **Definition -** The design sprint is a five-day process for answering critical business questions through design, prototyping, and testing ideas with customers.